 As the summer begins and the temperatures start to rise, the last thing you want to be doing is checking off that to-do list when it comes to home maintenance.
-Spending some time getting a few things done can lead to a more enjoyable summer, and changing out your HVAC air filter is one of those tasks.
-Changing it at this time of year is the perfect way to prepare for heavier AC use in the summer, and the increase of seasonal allergy symptoms.
-Many homeowners take a “out of sight out of mind approach” and can forget to change them regularly.
+Spending some time getting a few things done can lead to a more enjoyable summer and changing out your HVAC air filter is one of those tasks.
+Changing it at this time of year is the perfect way to prepare for heavier AC use in the summer, and the increase in seasonal allergy symptoms.
+Many homeowners take an “out of sight out of mind approach” and can forget to change them regularly.
 If this sounds familiar or you tend to procrastinate this home maintenance chore, then keep reading as we dive into 3 reasons to start changing your air filter more regularly.

 All about air filters

 Let’s start with first things first.
 What does your HVAC air filter do?
 Air filters are an important part of your HVAC system in that they collect dust, pollen, and other particles before your air reaches your living spaces.
 Depending on their ratings, filters can trap larger dust particles down to particles .3 micron in size.
 The best part of changing it more frequently is an increase in your indoor air quality so allergy sufferers can breathe easier all year long.

 Reason # 1: Removes allergens